djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 - power off and on the monitor
 - wiggle the cable at the back of the graphics card

-I have an identical cards
+I have identical cards and both exhibit similar problems.

 ## CUDA